Home Blog The Sirens: By Emilia Hart (Book Review)

 2019 – Lucy’s Journey

 Lucy, a journalism student, is thrust into turmoil after a harrowing sleepwalking incident where she nearly strangles her ex-boyfriend.
 Seeking refuge, she travels to her estranged sister Jess’s coastal home in Comber Bay, Australia, only to find Jess missing.
-The town is shrouded in mystery, with legends of men’s disappearances and haunting siren songs.
+The town is shrouded in Mystery, with legends of men’s disappearances and haunting siren songs.
 Lucy’s quest to uncover her sister’s whereabouts leads her to Jess’s diary, revealing unsettling family secrets intertwined with the town’s dark folklore.

 1999 – Jess’s Adolescence